beowabbit/docdock-attachemnts-busted/README.md

 if you're on Linux 64-bit and you're willing to run random binaries some dude on the Interwebs sends you.

+Since this is a Goldmark vs. Black Friday issue, it can be tested just with recent Hugo; uncomment the two lines forcing Black Friday rendering from `config.toml` (or `cp config.toml-blackfriday config.toml`) and run `hugo server`.

-(0.48 is arbitrary and just happens to be the version that we were trying to upgrade from when we discovered this problem.
-I presume there are later versions it works with.
+0.48 happened to be the version that we were trying to upgrade from when we discovered this problem, but probably any version prior to 0.60 will default to Black Friday rendering and work fine.

 The documentation seems to be inconsistent about whether I need a closing slash before the `}}` of the `attachments` shorcode, but omitting it doesn't seem to make a difference.)

 (I created a demo with a regular leaf pages `content/animals/insects.md` and `content/animals/mammals.md`, with leaf bundle `content/plants/index.md`,